2.3. Linguistic structure of speech#

 2.3.2.
 Elementary units of spoken language#

 In terms of basic phonetic organization, speech can be seen as a hierarchical organization of elementary units of increasing time-scale (Fig. 1).
 At the lowest level of hierarchy, there are phones, which are considered as physical realizations of more abstract phonemes.
 Sequences of phones are organized into syllables, and syllables make up words (where each word consists of one or more syllables).
 One or more words then make up utterances.
 Phones are sometimes referred to as segmental units, and speech phenomena, such as intonation, taking place at time-scales larger than individual phones are called as suprasegmental phenomena.
 In addition, speech is sometimes said to have so-called double articulation (aka. duality of patterning).
 This refers to the fact that meaningful units of speech (words, utterances) consist of non-meaningful units (phones/phonemes) that still signify distinctions in meaning.
-At all levels, units and their relative organization are language-dependent, such as which phones, syllables, and words are employed and how they are allowed follow each other.
+At all levels, units and their relative organization are language-dependent, such as which phones, syllables, and words are employed and how they are allowed to follow each other.
 However, there are also certain common tendencies (aka. linguistic universals) that result from restrictions in the speech production and perception apparati or due to other shared characteristics of natural languages.

-hierarcy Fig. 1: An example of the hierarchical organization of speech in terms of phones, syllables, and words for an Estonian speech sample.
+Fig. 1: An example of the hierarchical organization of speech in terms of phones, syllables, and words for an Estonian speech sample.
 Two suprasegmental features, namely F0 and intensity, are also shown on top.
 In this example, syllables are denoted in terms of their phonetic constituents while words are represented orthographically.
 Example annotations taken from Phonetic Corpus of Estonian Spontaneous Speech (reproduced with permission) and represented in graphical form using Praat.

 When discussing units of speech, it is often useful to distinguish unit types from unit tokens.
 Type refers to a unique unit category, such all [r] sounds belong to the same phone type.
 Token refers to an individual realization of a type.
 For instance, word “roar” has two [r] tokens in it.